Raj Kapoor: Extended family

 He is the nephew of actor Trilok Kapoor, who is the younger brother of his father.
 His first cousin was director Vijay Kapoor who was the son of Trilok Kapoor and actor Subbiraj who was his father's sister's son.
 His father's cousin was film producer Surinder Kapoor, whose children are producer Boney Kapoor and actors Anil Kapoor and Sanjay Kapoor.
 His father's maternal first cousins were actors Kamal Kapoor, Ravindra Kapoor, and Nandkishore Kapoor.
 Kamal's grandson is filmmaker Goldie Behl.
 His maternal first cousin, Juggal Kishore Mehra, was a singer, whose step-granddaughter, Salma Agha, later became an actress and singer.

 Career

 Debut and struggle (1947–1948)

-At the age of ten, Raj Kapoor appeared in a Hindi film for the first time, in 1935 film Inquilab.
+At the age of ten, Raj Kapoor appeared in a Hindi film for the first time, in the 1935 film Inquilab.

 Some early success came with the lead role in 1947 with Kidar Sharma's romantic drama Neel Kamal opposite Begum Para and Madhubala.
-The film proved to be a semi-hit at the box office, but his other releases, such as Jail Yatra, Dil Ki Rani and Chittor Vijay didn't do well.
-In 1948, he founded his own banner R. K. Films and made his directional debut with the musical drama Aag in which he starred alongside Nargis, Premnath and Kamini Kaushal.
+The film wasn't a success, much like his other releases the same year viz.
+Dil Ki Rani, Chittor Vijay again both opposite Madhubala alongside Jail Yatra opposite Kamini Kaushal.
+In 1948, he founded his own banner R. K. Films and made his directional debut with the musical drama Aag in which he starred alongside Nargis, Premnath, Kamini Kaushal and Nigar Sultana.
 The film was an average grosser, but received positive reviews from critics.
+Aag also marked the first time Kapoor and Nargis were seen together as an on-screen romantic pair.